exercism/v3/languages/csharp/exercises/concept/equality/.docs/after.md

 This will save a certain amount of type checking for reference types and will save a boxing step for value types as they will not need to be converted to an object (boxed) as an argument to `public override bool Equals(object other)`.

 If you add the interface `IEquatable<T>` to your class this will require the overload to be implemented.
+Unless your code contains routines that take objects of type `IEquatable<T>` (and presumably do something interesint relating to equality irrespective of the implementing class) there is really no other reason to include the interface.

 ### `IEqualityComparer<T>`

 If you have a class that can be uniquely identified in two different ways, say a `Person` class that has a SSID and a unique email address then .NET provides a means to allow two different collections to use different hash-code and equality tests.
-Each can take an different implementation of `IEqualityComparer<T>` which will provide an `Equals()` and a `GetHashCode()` method.
+Each can have an different implementation of `IEqualityComparer<T>` with its own an `Equals()` and a `GetHashCode()` method.
 You can have a dictionary keyed on SSID and another keyed on email address.

 Where `IEqualityComparer<T>` is in play you would typically still implement `Equals()` and `GetHashCode()` on your item class to avoid problems outside the collection classes.

 One consideration when using `IEqualityComparer<T>` is that private methods etc. will not be available for the equality test.

 If only one hashed collection is in play then it may be better to avoid `IEqualityComparer<T>` and encapsulate equality and hash code in the object itself.
-It is not ideal, in the first place, that a key dependency such as that between object and hashed collection cannot be enforced by the compiler but with the hashing and comparison logic elsewhere it would be even easier for a maintainer to make changes to a classes members without regard to the consequences for the collection.
+It is not ideal, in the first place, that a key dependency such as that between object and hashed collection cannot be enforced by the compiler but with the hashing and comparison logic elsewhere it would be even easier for a maintainer to make changes to a class's members without regard to the consequences for the collection.

 ### Note on floating-point equality